Introduction:

 Step (7)

-No, I don't see any nests or adults!
+No, I don't see any nests or any adults!

 place them in your jacket or pockets.

-Go home and make a cardboard box, as shown in step (5).
+Go home and make a cardboard box, see (Step (5).

 Do NOT feed them!